This cozy chicken pot pie recipe is the ultimate comfort food.

 - Prepare the dough: If making homemade pie dough, prepare the dough.
 Line a deep dish pie plate and refrigerate.

-- Assemble Pie: Pour the chicken pot pie filling into the prepared crust.
+- Assemble Pie: Transfer the chicken pot pie filling into the prepared crust.
 Add the top crust and seal.

 - Bake: Bake until the crust is golden brown.